Tips on Choosing a Personal Trainer

 - Personal trainers should be completely focused on their client, which means they should NEVER be talking or texting on the phone while they are working out with a client.
 Nor should they be eating, sipping a coffee, talking to other people or checking out the scenery.

 - Make sure their registration and insurance are up to date – ask to see their certifications.
 All trainers should have insurance (with public liability and professional indemnity) and be registered with Fitness Australia.
-[Go to the Fitness Australia website to find out if your trainer is registered.]

 - Your first meeting should ideally take the form of a consultation, not a full-on workout.
 The trainer should go through goals setting with you, as well as finding out your previous exercise and injuries history.